 Ask about a specific piece of content

-Instead of clicking on and examining a particular piece of content, you can just ask questions about it in the Harmony chat.
-You can do this from a new chat window or from an ongoing chat.
+Instead of clicking on and examining a particular piece of content, you can just ask questions about it in Harmony.
+You can do this from a new conversation or from an ongoing chat.

 - In the input field, click Knowledge sources and select the piece of platform content you would like to chat about.